 Established in 1837, Guilford is the only Quaker-founded college in the Southeast.
-The principles of our founders are reflected in our seven Core Values: Community, Diversity, Equality, Excellence, Integrity, Justice, and Stewardship.
+The principles of our founders are reflected in the College’s seven core values: community, diversity, equality, excellence, integrity, justice, and stewardship.

-You’ll be inspired to learn in the close-knit and supportive environment shaped by these values, where everyone here is on a first-name basis.
-The book Colleges That Change Lives calls Guilford a “stimulating place where teachers care, where they expect a lot, and where they provide encouragement as well as the challenge to get young people to do things they had no idea they could do.”
+Along the way, the Guilford Edge will help you gain a deeper sense of your purpose and potential.
+You’ll develop ethical leadership skills as you learn to use your talents for saving the world’s greater good.
+That’s why Guilford is among only 40 colleges recognized in the book Colleges That Change Lives.
+The publication lauds Guilford as a “stimulating place where teachers care, where they expect a lot, and where they provide encouragement as well as the challenge to get young people to do things they had no idea they could do.”

-When it comes to being good stewards of the land, we’re not at all shy about getting our hands dirty.
-Whether it’s taking pre- and post-consumer waste and turning it into rich compost for projects all around campus or gardening alongside our coworkers and neighbors, we take what we put into—and get out of—the land very seriously.
+Whether it’s taking pre- and post-consumer waste and turning it into compost for projects across campus or gardening alongside our coworkers and neighbors, we take what we put into—and get out of—the land seriously.

-Produce grown on the Guilford College Farm—heirloom tomatoes, canary melons, okra, and much more—is served in our Dining Hall, often on the same day it is picked.
+Produce grown on the College Farm—heirloom tomatoes, canary melons, okra, and more—is served in our Dining Hall and shared with the community.
 Two hundred solar panels produce 9,000 gallons of hot water each day, further reducing our carbon footprint.
-Because of our dedication to environmental sustainability, we are included in The Princeton Review’s Guide to 353 Green Colleges.
+And because of our dedication to sustainability, we’re included in The Princeton Review’s Guide to 353 Green Colleges.